RediSearch/RediSearch/docs/docs/Quick_Start.md

 `FT.SEARCH` expects valid UTF-8 or ASCII as input.
 The engine cannot handle wide character unicode.
 {{% /alert %}}

+{{% alert title="Note" color="info" %}}
+When configuring [ACLs](/docs/manual/security/acl/), search-related commands such as `FT.SEARCH` consider the index name to be the "key".
+Therefore, if key patterns are used in the ACL rule enabling search, a pattern matching the index name should be included for needed commands.

+For example, to enable use for searching the index `myIdx`, the ACL rule should include a pattern for either this command, or a category which includes it.
+Such ACL rules could be `+ft.search ~myIdx`, `+ft.search ~myId*`, `+@all ~myIdx` etc.
+{{% /alert %}}

 ## Drop the index

 To remove the index without deleting the associated hash documents, run `FT.DROPINDEX` without the `DD` option: